easyinsight/easyinsight.github.io/_posts/2021-06-01-shipstation-nicereply-quickbooks-time-and-more.markdown

 image: "https://www.easy-insight.com/images/shipstation_overview.jpg"
 ---

 You can now connect Easy Insight to ShipStation, NiceReply, QuickBooks Time, and Freshworks CRM!
-We've also added in more data from Shopify and DEAR, added real time refreshes for LOCATE sales orders, and made fixes to the Zendesk connection.
+We've also added in more data from Shopify and DEAR, added real time refreshes for LOCATE sales orders, and made fixes to the Zendesk connection.<!--more-->

 <h2 class="productHeader">ShipStation</h2>